damucci/sherpa/ios/firebase/README.md

 #### Gotchas

 * You can combine a single `StartingAt` and single `EndingAt` filter, or you can use a single `EqualTo` filter.
 Any other attempt at combining filters will result in a runtime exception.
 If you need to filter any further, you'll need to bake the desired filtering into the structure of the data.
-For example, if I wanted to retrieve the last 5 cooking blog posts that only a specific user posed, I would group posts under user specific nodes.
+For example, if you wanted to retrieve the last 5 cooking blog posts that only a specific user posted, you would have to group posts under user-specific nodes.

 ```swift
 let ref = FIRDatabase.database().reference().child("blog_posts").child(userIdentifier)